loganDoran/logandoran.github.io/index.md

 - Utilized: Java, Android Studio, HSQLDB, GitLab, HTML/CSS.

 [**Canadian Grain Commission data visualization tool**](https://github.com/ishraqn/CGC-DataVizTool) | Team of 4
-- Developed a web-based data visualization tool using React, Leaflet, and TypeScript.
+-	Automated a time-consuming task by creating a tool that generates maps from user-uploaded data, significantly improving efficiency.
-- I implemented features such as data upload, color customization, and choropleth mapping.
+-	Implemented features such as data upload, color customization, and choropleth mapping using React, Leaflet, and TypeScript.
-- Led full-stack development efforts to enhance user experience and analytical capabilities.
+-	Led full-stack development efforts, enhancing user experience and analytical capabilities.
-- Utilized: TypeScript, React, Leaflet, GitHub, HTML/CSS, Hoppscotch.
+-	Utilized TypeScript, React, Leaflet, GitHub, HTML/CSS, and Hoppscotch to develop and deploy the project.

----

-### AFFILIATIONS AND INTERESTS

-- Woman in Computer Science \| Member \| University of Manitoba
-- Computer Science Student Association \| Member \| University of Manitoba
-- Youth for Understanding \| Volunteer \| Remote